IsaShakh/avito_parser/README.md

 # avito_parser
-Simple parser for parsing ads from Avito.ru.
+Simple parser for parsing ads from Avito.ru with Python(Selenium).
 Created with Selenium/undetected_chromedriver.
 Will be further developed for parsing images and etc.

 ## Set up